 This data pathfinder provides links to datasets that can be used to research changing environmental impacts from modified human behavior patterns, the possibility of seasonal trends in virus transmission, and water availability.

-The tri-agency COVID-19 Dashboard is a concerted effort between the European Space Agency, the Japan Aerospace Exploration Agency, and NASA.
+The tri-agency COVID-19 Dashboard is a concerted effort between the European Space Agency (ESA), the Japan Aerospace Exploration Agency (JAXA), and NASA.
 The dashboard combines the resources, technical knowledge and expertise of the three partner agencies to strengthen our global understanding of the environmental and economic effects of the COVID-19 pandemic.

 About the Data